cedricharb/bright-minds/README.md

 - Click on the Camps button
 - Click on the add camps button
 - Click on the edit camps button
-- Click on the delete button
+- Click on the delete camps button
 - Click on any of the Navbar pages
 - Click on any of the social media icons button